New pot, impaired driving penalties could bar newcomers from Canada

 “The impact of these new penalties on permanent and temporary residents could be significant,” the Immigration Department advises in a statement.

-People who work with immigrants and refugees agree that it will make things tougher for newcomers.
+People who work with immigrants and refugees warn the change will create barriers for newcomers.

 “The significance of this change from an immigration point of view is very high,” said immigration lawyer Lorne Waldman.